St. Louis Roof Replacement

 Kirkwood, Webster Groves, Glendale

-Mature neighborhoods with a mix of mid-century homes and newer construction.
-Many homes are hitting the 15-25 year mark on their original roofs, right when Midwest weather starts exposing install shortcuts.
+Mature neighborhoods anchored by early-1900s century homes: two-story frame and brick colonials, foursquares, and Tudors with steep pitches, dormers, and multiple valleys.
+Some still carry original or second-generation slate.
+Many homes are hitting the 15-25 year mark on their most recent asphalt roof, right when Midwest weather starts exposing install shortcuts.

 Chesterfield, Ballwin, Wildwood

-Master-planned communities and larger custom homes.
-Heavy hail exposure in recent years has made Class 4 impact-resistant shingles the default conversation in these neighborhoods.
+Master-planned subdivisions and larger custom homes, heavy on 1980s-1990s production builds with simple gable-and-hip rooflines and 25-30 square footprints.
+Heavy hail exposure in recent seasons has made Class 4 impact-resistant shingles the default conversation in these neighborhoods.

-Many of these homes were originally built with builder-grade shingles that struggled in hail.
+Many of these homes are on their original builder-grade three-tab or early architectural shingles that struggled in hail.
 HOA approval is usually required, and we handle the submission.
 Large homes often run 30+ squares, which we plan as 2-day installations with daily cleanup.

 St. Charles, O'Fallon, Wentzville